3 Sites, 1 Comprehensive Cancer Center

 - Leading the International Duration Evaluation of Adjuvant Chemotherapy (IDEA) collaboration study, which showed that for patients with low-risk stage III colon cancer, a shortened course of oxaliplatin-based chemotherapy after surgery was associated with reduced side effects compared with the traditional course of chemotherapy and was just as effective.
 Learn more about IDEA.

 - Demonstrating through the Breast Cancer Genome-Guided Therapy (BEAUTY) study that the most common genetic changes were not more commonly observed in chemotherapy-resistant tumors compared with chemotherapy-sensitive tumors.
 Read more about the study.

 - Creating a new approach to classifying gliomas, which led to the development of a test that helps oncologists determine who needs to be treated more aggressively and who might be able to avoid certain therapies.
 Learn more about brain cancer genomics.

-With campuses in Phoenix/Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota, the Mayo Clinic Cancer Center has a broad geographic reach, enabling it to serve diverse patient populations around the world.
+With campuses in Phoenix/Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota, Mayo Clinic Comprehensive Cancer Center has a broad geographic reach, enabling it to serve diverse patient populations around the world.
 The campuses are also home to outstanding physicians and scientists who collaborate across the full spectrum of cancer research, from basic biology to treatment.

 Innovative research.
 Risk reduction.
 Better treatments.
 Improved cure rates.
 Compassionate care.
 These are some of the foundations on which we've built our international reputation as a leading hub of cancer research and treatment.